astrophpeter/SFH-COSMOS/README.md

 * SHF isn't dependant on smooth / featured morphology.
 Even for red type galaxies only.
 Red type were selected by plotting distribution of VmJ colour and dividing bimodal population by eye VmJ < 0.95. (see starpyplots)

 * SHF is dependant on environment.
-For low bin redshift (0-0.5) Med-High overdensities mean lower tq.
-Larger hump in tq.
-Low overdensity no hump in tq.
+For low bin redshift (0-0.5) Med-Low have large hump in tq.
+High overdensity no hump in tq.

 ## Conculsions